 what to expect

-From 2024 there may only be very occasional posts, notes and threads from me here (and you can read why in my last post A Tender Thing).
+In 2024 and beyond there will only be occasional posts, notes and threads from me here (and you can read why in my ‘last post’, A Tender Thing).
 However, all the prompts from Seasons One to Three remain open for your story submissions.
 Feel free to contribute your tales without any pressure of deadlines.
-I give feedback on each piece you submit and my usual response day is Wednesday, with a fortnight’s wait time as the longest you can expect.
+I give feedback on each piece you submit and my usual response day is now the first Wednesday of each month.

 getting started